nickgabriadze/temperature-converter/README.txt

 # TemperatureConverter
-It's just a simple temperature converter, from c to f to k and vice versa.
+Just a simple temperature converter, from c to f to k and vice versa.